VincentSchippefilt/VincentSchippefilt.github.io/_posts/2016-08-19-moving-from-wordpress.markdown

 Control over the rendered page
 ------------------------------
 This is completely subjective.
 I am sure that people that master PHP and WordPress find it easy to take complete control over the engine, but it is no my case.
 I tried to let the layout and functionalities be driven by the themes and plugins, but the ecosystem in WordPress is vast.
-Finding a reasonnable template and theme takes away even more control.
+Finding a reasonable template and theme takes away even more control.
 Adding plugins for the simplest things: event more control taken away.

 Local debug
 ------------